rancher-sandbox/rancher-desktop/bats/README.md

           go install mvdan.cc/sh/v3/cmd/shfmt@v3.6.0
           ```

-  2. Get the syntax and formatting feedback for BATS linting by running:
+  2. Get the syntax and formatting feedback for BATS linting by running from the root directory of the Git repository:

       ```
       make -C bats lint